Crypto195/crypto195/README.md

 ## Hello!
 I'm Crypto<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-## and if you follow me a cookie will magically apear in front of you 100% legit (terms and conditions applied)
+## and if you follow me a cookie will magically apear in front of you 100% legit
 ---

 ### Languages and Tools: